OpenEnergyDashboard/OED/USAGE.md

 ### NPM Scripts ###

-These can be run by executing `npm run <script>` in the `web` Docker-Compose service.
+These can be run by executing `npm run <script>` in the `web` Docker-Compose service (e.g. `docker-compose run --rm web npm run <script> [args]`).

 App actions:
-* `start` starts the NodeJS webserver
+* `start` starts the NodeJS webserver.
-* `dev` starts Webpack in development mode, dynamically rebuilding the packed file.
+* `dev` starts Webpack in development mode, dynamically rebuilding the client-side application (and re-typechecking) when files change.
-* `build` builds the app for production
+* `build` builds the client-side application for production a single time, and performs typechecking.

 Validation and CI actions:
-* `checkHeader` ensures that there are no source files without MPL headers
+* `checkHeader` ensures that there are no source files without MPL headers.
-* `checkTypescript` ensures that there are no JavaScript source files in the TypeScript portion of the project
+* `checkTypescript` ensures that there are no JavaScript source files in the TypeScript portion of the project.
-* `lint` runs TSLint against the project to ensure style conformity
+* `lint` runs TSLint against the project to ensure style conformity.
-* `typeCheck` runs the TypeScript compiler without emitting code (i.e. just checks for type errors)
+* `typeCheck` runs the TypeScript compiler without emitting code (i.e. just checks for type errors).
 * `test` runs the automated test suite on the server.

 Administration:
-* `createdb` creates the database schema
+* `createdb` creates the database schema in an uninitialized database.
+It will not update the schema.
-* `addMamacMeters` adds meters from a CSV file with the heading `ip`
+* `addMamacMeters` adds meters from a CSV file (see above).
-* `updateMamacMeters` fetches new data from known meters
+* `updateMamacMeters` fetches new data from previously imported Mamac meters.
-* `createUser` creates a new user, either with `... createUser <username> <password>` or interactively.
+* `createUser` creates a new user.
+If given no arguments, it is interactive; you can also pass the username and password as command line arguments.

 ### Upgrading the App ###